AUCS/Constitution/Constitution.md

 Members may freely join and resign from the club, so long as they meet the requirements regarding membership.

 ##### 5.2
-Members may resign from membership of the association by giving written notice to the committee.
+Members may resign from membership of the association by giving written notice to the Committee.
 Any resigning member be liable for any outstanding subscriptions which may be recovered as a debt due to the association.

 ##### 5.3
-Subject to giving a member an opportunity to be heard or to make a written submission, the committee may recommend the explusion of a member upon a charge of misconduct detrimental to the interests of the association or its affiliates or the University.
+Subject to giving a member an opportunity to be heard or to make a written submission, the Committee may recommend the explusion of a member upon a charge of misconduct detrimental to the interests of the association or its affiliates or the University.

+##### 5.4
+In order for a new member to join the club, the club must comprise of at least half (50%) Adelaide University Students and Staff including the new member.
+If existing members stop being registered students or staff such that the club falls below this threshold, they are not required to leave.

 6 The Committee
 ----------------
-The committee shall be responsible for the management of the club.
-The committee shall comprise of all Office Bearers of the committee and upto 5 general members.
-The committee has the managment and control of the funds and other assets of the association.
+The Committee shall be responsible for the management of the club.
+The Committee shall comprise of all Office Bearers of the Committee and upto 5 general members.
+The Committee has the managment and control of the funds and other assets of the association.
 ### Office Bearers
-The following shall be the Office Bearers of the club, of which Le Grande Fromage and the <Treasurer> must be students or staff of the University.
+The following shall be the Office Bearers of the club, of which Le Grande Fromage and the The Keeper of Cheese must be students or staff of the University at the time of being voted in.
 ##### 6.1 Le Grand Fromage

-* Responsible for chairing all meetings of the club and the committee.
+* Responsible for chairing all meetings of the club and the Committee.
 * Spokesperson for the club.

 ##### 6.2 Le Petit Grand Fromage